-a projected achievement date is established for each goal; and
+a projected achievement date is established for each goal;

-a projected number of training hours is established for each goal.
+a projected number of training hours is established for each goal; and

+the customer's satisfaction and service delivery, as described in the VR-SFP was verified by customer's signature on the VR3136, or by VR staff member’s contact with the customer.

 The vocational adjustment trainer, customer, and VR counselor signs the original and updated VR3135B, Vocational Adjustment Training, Specialized Training Plan to document agreement of the training plan.
 No VAT-S is authorized until the VR counselor approves the VR3135B and an SA is received.
+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 VR does not pay any fees related to excused absences, unexcused absences, or holidays.